 Currently, the average Australian prisoner costs $100 000 per year, a figure which is expected to rise. $60 million is also spent on keeping prisoners on remand ("Court backlog costing $60m as jails overflow", SMH, 24 November, 2015).
 In 2014-15, $3.4 billion was invested into prison systems.
 Justice Action suggests that these funds could be used more effectively in the establishment of post-release programs, public housing and rehabilitation services for prisoners.
 The government must seek alternatives to imprisonment that will reduce the strain on economic and social resources, as the high cost of imprisonment cannot be sustained

 In addition, a recent report suggests that bail is being refused and longer sentences are being handed down to benefit commercial interest by establishing more prisons and filling them up ('Prisons trap our money along with crooks', SMH, 17 February, 2016).

 Imprisonment is not contributing to the wellbeing of the community as a whole.
-See the paper "Prisons Cause Crime" HERE.
-The "Alternatives to imprisonment" reports can be found HERE.
-Our paper on Prisons are part of the Community is HERE.
+See the papers "Prisons Cause Crime", "Alternatives to imprisonment" .
+Also see our paper on Prisons are part of the Community.